jhk742/budgetTracker/README.md

 to help visualize user-specific data.

 ## Configuration
-Prior to launching the application, please ensure that you run the provided bash script file, "intialRun.sh", as it will guide you through the configuration process of the on-premise database and its associated tables, components of the application that are crucial for its operation.
+Prior to launching the application, please ensure that you run the provided bash script file, **intialRun.sh**, as it will guide you through the configuration process of the on-premise database and its associated tables, components of the application that are crucial for its operation.
 1. **Run the Bash Script**
    - Navigate to the root directory of the cloned repository.